urbit/docs/tutorials/arvo/arvo.md

 ## Overview

-This article is intended to provide a thorough summary of all of the most important aspects of the Arvo kernel.
+This article is intended to provide a thorough summary of all of the most important aspects of the Arvo kernel and how this functionality gives life to the ambitions of the Urbit platform.
 We work on two levels: a conceptual level that should be useful to anybody interested in how Arvo works, and a more technical level intended for those that intend to write software for Urbit.
-The document begins with conceptual material, and technical material begins with ["The stack"](#the-stack) section.

 The [Urbit white paper](https://media.urbit.org/whitepaper.pdf) is a good companion to this document, but it should be noted that some parts of it are now either out of date or not yet implemented.

 ## Prerequisites

-The conceptual level can be understood without knowing Hoon, the Urbit programming language.
-The technical level will require Chapter One of the [Hoon tutorial](@/docs/tutorials/hoon/_index.md) for full understanding, and some material from Chapter Two will be helpful as well.
+The conceptual section titled [What is Arvo?](#what-is-arvo-) can be understood without knowing Hoon, the Urbit programming language.
+The technical section titled [The kernel](#the-kernel) will require Chapter One of the [Hoon tutorial](@/docs/tutorials/hoon/_index.md) for full understanding, and some material from Chapter Two will be helpful as well.
 At the bare minimum, we presume that the reader has read through the [Technical Overview](@/docs/concepts/technical-overview.md).

 We also suggest to the reader to peruse the [glossary](@/docs/glossary/_index.md) before diving into this article.
 It will provide the initial scaffolding that you will be able to gradually fill in as you read this article and go deeper into the alternate universe of computing that is Urbit.

 # Table of Contents

 - [What is Arvo?](#what-is-arvo-)
   * [An operating function](#an-operating-function)
     + [Determinism](#determinism)